 Cooperation has become well established with the United Nations and its agencies, the European Union and the Organization for Security and Co-operation in Europe, in particular, as well as with the World Bank, the International Committee of the Red Cross, the International Organization for Migration, the African Union, INTERPOL and the League of Arab States.
 Closer links are developed with non-governmental organisations as well.

 The scope of cooperation ranges from political dialogue, including through regular staff talks, to practical cooperation during operations and missions.
-High-level officials from these organisations are regularly invited to meetings of the North Atlantic Council, including at the level of heads of states and governments, to discuss closer cooperation and issues of common interest.
+High-level officials from these organisations are regularly invited to meetings of the North Atlantic Council, including at the level of heads of state and government, to discuss closer cooperation and issues of common interest.

 The implementation of the comprehensive approach has helped to build mutual awareness with these organisations.
 This has allowed the Alliance to broaden the range of its external interlocutors, who are becoming more accustomed to work with NATO and better informed about the role of military in complex environments.